DerekCresswell/GameDesign11/2 Dice Game/4 Logic.md

 }
 ```

 Here we see three "levels" or scopes to our code.
 Inside our class, inside our function, and inside the if statement.
-These scopes can been seen usually with the curly braces `{}`.\
+These scopes can be seen usually with the curly braces `{}`.\
 Let's change this program up to see how these scopes affect our variables.

 ```csharp